reter695/scratch-api/README.md

 # scratch-api

 A utility for interacting with the Scratch 3.0 website.
 This is an extended and updated version of [trumank's scratch-api](https://github.com/trumank/scratch-api) for the 2.0 website.
+See the [wiki](https://github.com/qucchia/scratch-api/wiki/) for details and documentation.

 ## Installation